-& the house shook to the timbers.
+& the house on Venice Beach shook to the timbers.
 It didn’t feel like an earthquake, but that can never be discounted in SoCal.
 I was convinced it was an explosion.
 Nothing was broken, just a few paintings were askew.
 No sirens, helicopters or electrical outages.
 Life went on as usual outside.

 It turned out we were at the EPICENTER of a quake that hit in the ocean, just one-mile off the Venice Pier.
 Amazingly, it was tiny, just 3.4 on the Richter scale.

 I’ve experienced countless tremors & many earthquakes; a hurricane in Fla.; a cylone, going down the other side of a fairway on a golf course in Ohio; & a typhoon in China!–But this one spooked me.